iCASE Project Call

 Successful applicants follow the 0+4 PhD pathway of the DTP, starting immediately on their PhD project and will not participate in rotation projects or the MRes.
 Importantly, they will participate in all other training and cohort activities of the DTP.

 The DTP will recruit three cohorts of talented PhD students across Kings’ College London Health faculties.
-The first student cohort, including up to 8 iCASE (Industrial ‘Collaborative Awards in Science and Engineering’) studentships, will start from October 2024.
+The next student cohort, including up to 8 iCASE (Industrial ‘Collaborative Awards in Science and Engineering’) studentships, will start October 2025.
 There are two types of iCASE studentship offered:

-To support conversations on co-funded studentships, an iCASE Co-Funded Flyer has been designed for academics to share with their partners.
-The flyer summarises key aspects of these studentships, outlines the development procedure and contains valuable contact details.
-The flyer contains a section showing participating KCL Research Institutes/Centers.
-We welcome logos from other participating Centers not currently showing on the flyer.
+To support conversations on co-funded studentships, an iCASE co-funded flyer has been designed for academics to share with their partners.
+The flyer summarises key aspects of these studentships, outlines the project development procedure and contains relevant contact details.
+The flyer also contains a section showing participating KCL Research Institutes/Centers.

 All enquires should be directed to Stefania Boscolo-Calvino, MRC-DTP Industrial PhD Coordinator.